slouc/aws-rds-export-to-athena/README.md

 5. In order to be able to encrypt / decrypt the data, we need to set up a KMS key that will be used by the resources described above (RDS, S3, Lambda and Glue).

 6. In order to allow the AWS services to access the needed resources, we need to set up a separate IAM role for each.

-Refer to the CloudFormation template below for exact information about the necessary services.
+Refer to the CloudFormation [template](cf_template.yaml) for exact information about the necessary services.